B.A. 6th Semester (Nuclear Disarmament- Role of UN & Super Powers)

 MAD means:

-If one country uses nuclear weapons, the other will retaliate and both will be destroyed.
+- Definition: If one country uses nuclear weapons, the other will retaliate, causing mutual, total destruction.

 3. Role of the United Nations (UN)